Everything You Need to Know About Meibomian Gland Dysfunction

 What are the Solutions for Meibomian Gland Dysfunction?

 Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
-Dr. Chang and Dr. Hutchins usually suggests applying warm compresses over your eyelids as a first course of action.
+Dr. Chang and Dr. Clark usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
 Warm compresses can provide temporary relief.

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
 Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
-Dr. Chang and Dr. Hutchins at Niwot Eyecare and Vision Therapy can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.
+Dr. Chang and Dr. Clark at Niwot Eyecare and Vision Therapy can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.

 Think You Have MGD?
 We Can Help

 If you are suffering from any of the above symptoms or conditions, then reach out to the Niwot Eyecare and Vision Therapy.
-Based on the degree of your condition, symptoms, and lifestyle, Dr. Chang and Dr. Hutchins will recommend the best course of treatment for you.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.
+Based on the degree of your condition, symptoms, and lifestyle, Dr. Chang and Dr. Clark will recommend the best course of treatment for you.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.

 “I went to the Niwot Eyecare and Vision Therapy and everyone there was professional and courteous.
-Dr. Chang and Dr. Hutchins did a thorough evaluation and treatment.
+Dr. Chang and Dr. Clark did a thorough evaluation and treatment.
 I’m happy to say that my eyes feel comfortable and my vision is back to how it was before the condition began.”

 Jennifer P. Craig, Yen-Heng Chen, Philip R. K. Turnbull; Prospective Trial of Intense Pulsed Light for the Treatment of Meibomian Gland Dysfunction.
 Invest.
 Ophthalmol.
 Vis.
 Sci.
 2015;56(3):1965-1970. doi: 10.1167/iovs.14-15764.